Go-to Challah Recipe

 6. Remove dough and knead for another few minutes.
 Re-grease bowl if needed, then return dough to bowl, cover with plastic wrap and let rise for another hour.

 7. Remove dough, knead briefly and divide into 4 or 6 pieces depending on how you want to braid the dough.
-I find the best way to divide the dough is with a long, sharp knife.
 If doing a simple 3-strand braid, create 2 separate challah loaves.

 8. Place braided bread on baking sheet(s) with parchment.
 Cover with egg wash.
 Let rise for 45 minutes.
 After 30 minutes, preheat oven to 375.

 9. Before placing in oven, repeat egg wash.

 10. Bake for 40 minutes.
 Check the bread every 10 minutes to ensure it's not too dark.
 I've found that the bread needs to come out after 20 minutes -- then wrap with aluminum foil to slow the darkening.

 So lately I've been devoting my free time to finding the perfect challah recipe.
 I did tons and tons of research, and started off with a sweeter challah version, but determined that I wanted more of a robust egg taste.
 Enter the Zabar's recipe -- but I wanted to retain some of the lessons learned from the Smitten Kitchen version.
 Hence we have something of a conglomerate of the two.